This Is The Friendliest Small Town in New Jersey

 Cape May’s Beaches

-For both residents and visitors, Cape May’s beaches serve as a central hub of connection, particularly in the summer.
-This reputation is well-deserved, as many of the beaches are regularly ranked among the top 10 in the country and the top 25 in the world.
-With over 15 beaches to explore, a few stand out as particularly popular within the small community.
+For both residents and visitors, Cape May’s beaches serve as a central hub for connection, especially during the summer months.
+This reputation is well-deserved, as many beaches are regularly ranked among the top 10 in the country and the top 25 in the world.
+With over 15 beaches to explore, a few stand out as particularly popular within this small community.

-For a spectacular sunset, travelers can visit Sunset Beach, which offers free parking and views of the SS Atlantus fragments visible offshore.
-Those who enjoy marine wildlife will appreciate The Cove Beach, known as the “King of Cape May Beaches,” with its soft sand, gentle slope, and tide pools formed by the ever-changing landscape.
-Locals often gather at Broadway Beach, drawn by its wide, sandy shores and frequent dolphin sightings.
-Another favored community spot is Windsor, a beloved neighborhood beach and popular gathering place.
+For a spectacular sunset, travelers can visit Sunset Beach, which offers free parking and views of the SS Atlantus wreckage offshore.
+Those who enjoy marine wildlife will appreciate The Cove Beach, known as the “King of Cape May Beaches.”
+It features soft sand, a gentle slope, and tide pools formed by the ever-changing landscape.
+Locals often gather at Broadway Beach, attracted by its wide sandy shores and frequent dolphin sightings.
+Another favored community spot is Windsor Beach, a beloved neighborhood destination and popular meeting place.

 Events and Festivals